 In 1989, after a working sabbatical in Napa California, a short trip to British Columbia opened a door that couldn’t be closed.
 Jeff and Niva returned in 1994 with their two young daughters for what was termed “a working holiday” and were captured by the sun-drenched beauty of the Okanagan Valley.

 Armed with twenty years of experience in both the Canadian and Australian wine industries, the Martins fulfilled their lifelong dream of producing world-class wine in their own winery.
 Jeff now dedicates his experience to producing some totally unique wine styles at LA FRENZ.
 His talent is widely recognized and he still regularly judges at international wine shows in the U.S.

-Meanwhile, Niva is the administration manager for LA FRENZ.
-She has a diverse background in sales and marketing, as well as a good palate and a lifelong appreciation of world class wines.
 Jeff is very much a “hands on” winemaker, from bud burst in the vineyard to final blending and bottling.
 During the 2006 crush, Jeff celebrated a milestone in his life.
 Turning fifty, he realized that he was completing his 36th vintage, having made wine in both hemispheres.